UnicoLab/FlowyML/docs/advanced/model-leaderboard.md

 # Model Leaderboard 🏆

-UniFlow automatically tracks and ranks your models, so you always know which one performs best.
+flowyml automatically tracks and ranks your models, so you always know which one performs best.

 > [!NOTE]
 > **What you'll learn**: How to compare models across experiments and automatically pick the winner